 - Sadoff, C., Whittington, D. and Grey, D. (2003) Africa's International Rivers: An Economic Perspective.
 Directions in Development.
 Washington, DC: The World Bank, 2003.

 - Sadoff, C. and Grey, D. (2002) Beyond the river: the benefits of cooperation on international rivers.
 Water Policy, 4(5): 389-403.

-- Sharma, N. and Grey, D. et al. (1996) Africa Water Resources Management Strategy.
-World Bank Book.
+- Sharma, N. and Grey, D. et al. (1996) African water resources: challenges and opportunities for sustainable development.
+World Bank Book WTP331.

 - Foster S. and Grey, D. (1997) Groundwater resources - balancing perspectives on key issues affecting supply and demand.
 Water and Environment Journal, 11(3): 193-199.